maikszusevics/IT-Security-Support-Bootcamp/Learning/Pluralsight/General-Security-Concepts-for-CompTIA-Security+.md

 - Fake credentials or records embedded in real systems.
 - Use cases include detecting unauthorised access, insider threats, or lateral movement.

+## Digital Forensics

+**Digital forensics** is a branch of forensic science focused on the identification, preservation, analysis, and presentation of digital evidence in a legally admissible way.
+It plays a crucial role in modern investigations, particularly due to the rise of **big data**, requiring professionals to process vast volumes of information.

+Digital forensic professionals retrieve and analyse data from electronic devices such as computers, tablets, and smartphones.
+Beyond device-level analysis, it is essential to **secure both endpoint devices and the network infrastructure**, using methods such as:
+- Securing administrative access
+- Maintaining strong password policies
+- Implementing encrypted communications

+### ACPO Guidelines

+The **Association of Chief Police Officers (ACPO)** provides a widely adopted **Good Practice Guide** for handling digital evidence within police forces in England, Wales, and Northern Ireland.

+#### The Four Principles of Digital Evidence:

+1. **No Action Should Change the Data**
+   - Collection and analysis must not alter the original evidence to maintain integrity.

+2. **The Seizure of Evidence Must Be Authorised**
+   - Proper authority must be in place to collect digital evidence.

+3. **Access to Evidence Should Be Controlled and Recorded**
+   - All access and handling must be logged to maintain a reliable **audit trail**.

+4. **Evidence Should Be Stored Securely**
+   - Ensure secure storage to prevent tampering or loss.